 - A Phase II Study of Afatinib (BIBW 2992) in Patients with Advanced HER2-Positive Esophagogastric Cancer Refractory to Trastuzumab

-- A Phase II Study of Nintedanib in Patients with Advanced Esophagogastric Cancer
+- A Phase II Study of Combination Immunotherapy in Patients with Advanced Stomach Cancer

-- A Phase II Study of Ramucirumab plus Chemotherapy in Patients with Metastatic Gastric and Gastroesophageal Junction Cancers
+- A Phase II Study of Tremelimumab and Durvalumab Given Together in Patients with Metastatic or Recurrent Gastric or Gastroesophageal Junction Cancer

 Most major health insurers offer plans that include MSK as one of their in-network providers.
 If MSK is in-network, it means all our doctors are too.
 Medicaid and New York State Medicare also provide benefits for care at MSK.Learn more